firezone/firezone/elixir/README.md

 ## Connecting to a staging or production instances

+We use Google Cloud Platform for all our staging and production infrastructure.
+You'll need access to this env to perform the commands below; to get and access you need to add yourself to `project_owners` in `main.tf` for each of the [environments](../terraform/environments).

-This a danger zone so first of all, ALWAYS make sure on which environment your code is running:
+This is a danger zone so first of all, ALWAYS make sure on which environment your code is running:

 ```bash
 ❯ gcloud config get project